fflur/online-book-store/docs/api.md

 # API DOCUMENTATION

 ## The book API
-The API endpoint is http://localhost/src/api/book
+The API endpoint is http://localhost/src/api/book/.
+Don't forget the slash.

 This API only accepts GET & OPTIONS requests.
 The query string can send these
 values: